National Police Agency (South Korea): Tourist Police

 The Korea Tourist Police of Seoul was launched in October 2013.
 Tourist Police offers diverse public order and security services for tourists.
 The Korea Tourist Police is affiliated with the Metropolitan Police Agencies in Seoul, Busan, and Incheon.
 As of 2019, Tourist Police centers were set up in the Seoul Myeongdong, Dongdaemun, and Itaewon, Busan Nampo-dong, Incheon International Airport.

-Combat police (existed)
+Riot Police

+HQ's and regional units are as follows: